andycroll/andycroll.com/_posts/2013/2013-05-18-what-should-i-buy-for-twins.markdown

 ---
 title: "What Should I Buy for Twins?"
 layout: post
-category:
+category: other
-  - life
 redirect_from:
   - /2013/05/18/what-should-i-buy-for-twins/
+  - /life/what-should-i-buy-for-twins/
+image: '2013/what-should-i-buy-for-twins'
+imagealt: 'Twins'
 ---

 The glib answer to this is two of everything!
 But in truth there are a few things that are specific to getting set up for impending multiples.

-As I write this our twins are just 8 weeks and finally beginning to stabalise into a routine (of sorts).
+As I write this our twins are just 8 weeks and finally beginning to stabilise into a routine (of sorts).

 Mrs C and I have spent the last two months not sleeping and rapidly road-testing various things that we've bought for our two.

-We've done a mixture of second hand, borrowed, gifts, off ebay and (nicest!) buying new.
+We've done a mixture of second hand, borrowed, gifts, off eBay and buying new.
 With twins you need to economise wherever you can.
-I've included some links to thing on amazon below.
+I've included some links to useful things on Amazon below.

 ## Buggy / Travel System